AlexxNB/malina-ui/docs/src/app/pages/Container.md

 By default container have 96% width.
 But there are some other predefined sizes - `s`,`m`,`l`, `xl` and also `half`,`third` and `quarter`.
 If parent is smaller than required size - container width will be also 96% of parent.

+> On small screens (<600px) container will expand till 100% of parent width, not 96%.

 ```htm example
 <script>
     import {Container} from 'malina-ui';